-We are a global leader in power and automation technologies committed to improving performance and lowering the environmental impact for our utility and industry customers.
-We provide a broad range of products, systems, solutions and services that are designed to increase power grid reliability, boost industrial productivity and enhance energy efficiency.
+We are a global leader in power and automation technologies.
+We are committed to improving the performance and lowering the environmental impact for our industry and utility customers.
+We provide a broad range of products, systems, solutions and services that are designed to boost industrial productivity, increase power grid reliability, and enhance energy efficiency.
+Our automation businesses serve a full range of industries with process optimization, control, measurement and protection applications.
 Our power businesses focus on power transmission, distribution and power-plant automation, and support electric, gas and water utilities, as well as industrial and commercial customers.
-Our automation businesses serve a full range of industries with measurement, control, protection and process optimization applications.